 We recommend a full survey if:

-A Level 3 Full Structural Survey typically costs a few hundred pounds—but can save you tens of thousands.
-More importantly, it arms you with information, protects your investment, and offers confidence in one of the biggest purchases you'll ever make.
+Level 3 Full Structural Survey typically costs a few hundred pounds—but can save you tens of thousands.
+More importantly, it arms you with information, protects your investment and offers confidence in one of the biggest purchases you’ll ever make.

 At Hunter Ellis, we take pride in offering thorough, unbiased reports tailored to your specific property and purchase.
 We speak plainly, not in jargon, so you know exactly what you’re dealing with.